 Golden Canyon Hike

 The park offers a trail guide that you can pick up for 25 cents at the beginning of the canyon, but you can also see it on the park’s website here.
-This guide is worth picking up though as it tells you a lot of information about the differing landscape you are looking at with associated number markers during the hike.
+This guide is worth picking up as it tells you a lot of information about the differing landscape you are looking at with associated number markers during the hike.

 The entire walk is beautiful as literally every 150 feet or so the landscape changes slightly to reflect a different aspect of Death Valley.